 Can I use Grab and payment apps with the eSIM?

 Yes.
 The eSIM provides normal data, so Grab, maps, payment apps, and messaging work just like with any connection.
-Remember that bank SMS verifications arrive at your home number, which remains active on your primary SIM.
+Remember that bank SMS verifications arrive at your home country number, which remains active on your main SIM.

 Does the Singapore eSIM also cover Malaysia or Indonesia?

-No. The Singapore eSIM only covers the city-state.
-If your trip includes Malaysia, Thailand, or Indonesia, a regional Southeast Asia eSIM that covers the entire route is more convenient, so you don't have to buy a different plan in each country.
+No. The Singapore eSIM covers only the city-state.
+If your trip includes Malaysia, Thailand, or Indonesia, you'll want a regional Southeast Asia eSIM that covers the entire route, so you don't have to buy a different plan in each country.

 How much battery does the eSIM consume?

 Practically the same as your normal SIM.
-An eSIM does not consume more battery just because it is digital; consumption depends on data usage and 5G.
+An eSIM doesn't consume more battery just because it's digital; consumption depends on data usage and 5G.
 If you're looking to save battery on a long day in the city, lower the brightness and close background apps, not the eSIM.

 Conclusion

-Singapore is a destination where an eSIM shines: excellent coverage throughout the city, fast 5G even on the subway, and data from the moment you step foot in Changi.
-Choose the GB depending on whether you have a layover or are staying for several days, and get it ready before flying.
+Singapore is a destination where an eSIM shines: excellent coverage throughout the city, fast 5G even on the subway, and data from the moment you set foot in Changi.
+Choose your GB based on whether you're on a layover or staying for several days, and get it ready before you fly.

-For your next trip to the city-state, land in Changi already connected and without queues with the Singapore eSIM and start exploring from the first minute.
+For your next trip to the city-state, land at Changi already connected and without queues with the Singapore eSIM and start exploring from the first minute.